tijb/SerboCroat_CrashCourse/README.md

    - _or here_

 ### Generating Your Own CSVs!
 > This section is more technical.
 If you don't need to make them yourself look at [the releases tab](https://github.com/tijb/SerboCroat_CrashCourse/releases) for a release you can use!

 **Prerequisites**
  - `python3` is used to format and create files
  - `make` is used as a task based builder.

-**Steps**
-Make an iPhone release for AnkiKun by:
+Create an iPhone, AnkiKun zip file by running:
 ```
 git clone https://github.com/tijb/SerboCroat_CrashCourse
 cd SerboCroat_CrashCourse